COVID & Telehealth Info

 COVID-19 Vaccine Info for Patients

 Here is new information from the State of New Hampshire on the next people who will be eligible to get the Covid vaccine.
+(Maine residents can get info here and here.)
 We do not yet have the vaccine in our office, but it is available to some people through the State.
 Here’s what to do:

 If you are over age 65

-Starting Friday January 22, you can sign up to receive a vaccine at vaccines.NH.gov The vaccine will be administered at one of 13 fixed State sites, starting Jan.
-26.
+You can sign up to receive a vaccine at vaccines.NH.gov The vaccine will be administered at one of 13 fixed State sites (not in our office).

 If you are under age 65 and have certain medical conditions